Datasheet updated

 Forms of supply

 Hollow drill steel is supplied as hollow, hot-rolled, round or hexagon bar.
-The ends are trimmed square to within 0.15 mm (0.006 in.) maximum.
+The ends are trimmed square to within 1% of the OD.

 Surface condition and protection